Drone Use in the Energy Industry: Federal, State, and Local Regulation and Enforcement, Privacy Concerns, Liability

-This CLE webinar will guide counsel on the use of drones in the energy industry.
+This CLE course will guide counsel on the use of drones in the energy industry.
 The panel will examine federal regulation and enforcement, and the interplay with state and local regulation and enforcement.
 The panel will also discuss other legal implications, such as privacy and liability risks and the new federal pilot program.

 - Regulation of drones and FAA enforcement

 - State and local regulation of drones and the interplay with federal regulation

 - FAA/DOT pilot program

 The panel will review these and other key issues:

 - How is the FAA regulating and enforcing drone use?
 What is the interplay with state and local drone regulations?